Archaeology: Cultural resources management

 Among the goals of CRM are the identification, preservation, and maintenance of cultural sites on public and private lands, and the removal of culturally valuable materials from areas where they would otherwise be destroyed by human activity, such as proposed construction.
-This study involves at least a cursory examination to determine whether or not any significant archaeological sites are present in the area affected by the proposed construction.
+This study involves an examination to determine whether significant archaeological sites are present in the area affected by the proposed construction.
 If these do exist, time and money must be allotted for their excavation.
 If initial survey and/or test excavations indicate the presence of an extraordinarily valuable site, the construction may be prohibited entirely.

-Cultural resources management has, however, been criticized.
-CRM is conducted by private companies that bid for projects by submitting proposals outlining the work to be done and an expected budget.
-It is not unheard of for the agency responsible for the construction to choose the proposal that asks for the least funding.
-CRM archaeologists face considerable time pressure, often being forced to complete their work in a fraction of the time that might be allotted for a purely scholarly endeavour.
-Compounding the time pressure is the vetting process of site reports that are required (in the US) to be submitted by CRM firms to the appropriate State Historic Preservation Office (SHPO).
-From the SHPO's perspective there is to be no difference between a report submitted by a CRM firm operating under a deadline, and a multi-year academic project.
-The result is that for a Cultural Resource Management archaeologist to be successful, they must be able to produce academic quality documents at a corporate world pace.
+Cultural resources management has been criticized.
+CRM is conducted by private companies that bid for projects by submitting proposals outlining the work to be done and expected budget.
+The agency responsible for the construction often chooses the proposal that asks for the least funding.
+CRM archaeologists face time pressure, often being forced to complete their work in much less time that might be allotted for a solely academic project.
+Compounding the time pressure is the vetting process of site reports that are required to be submitted by CRM firms to the appropriate State Historic Preservation Office (SHPO).
+From the SHPO's perspective there is no difference between a report submitted by a CRM firm operating under tight deadline, and a multi-year academic project.

-The annual ratio of open academic archaeology positions (inclusive of post-doc, temporary, and non- tenure track appointments) to the annual number of archaeology MA/MSc and PhD students is disproportionate.
-Cultural Resource Management, once considered an intellectual backwater for individuals with "strong backs and weak minds", has attracted these graduates, and CRM offices are thus increasingly staffed by advance degreed individuals with a track record of producing scholarly articles but who also have extensive CRM field experience.
+The ratio of open academic archaeology positions to the number of archaeology MA/MSc and PhD students is high.
+CRM, once an intellectual backwater for individuals with "strong backs and weak minds", has attracted these graduates, and CRM offices are increasingly staffed by advance degreed workers with a track record of producing scholarly articles, but who also have extensive CRM field experience.